[Originally published in 2018. Updated on January 5, 2023.]

-We will have a conceptual spending account for paying bills.
+We have a conceptual spending account for paying bills.
 This can be a combination of a checking account plus a savings account or a checking account plus a money market fund.
-Before the year starts, we will fill this up with the anticipated spending in the upcoming year.
-Money for spending later in the year will go to the savings account or the money market fund, or very short-term, 3-month or 6-month, Treasury bills or CDs (see Treasury Bills vs CD vs Money Market).
+Before the year starts, we fill this up with the anticipated spending in the upcoming year.
+Money for spending later in the year will go to the savings account or the money market fund, or very short-term, 3-month or 6-month, Treasury bills (see How To Buy Treasury Bills & Notes Without Fee at Online Brokers).

-Interest and dividends from our taxable investments will also drop into the spending account.
-Any money left unspent at the end of the year will roll over to the following year.
-It will reduce the required fill-up for next year.
+Interest and dividends from our taxable investments also drop into the spending account.
+Any money left unspent at the end of the year rolls over to the following year.
+It reduces the required fill-up for next year.

-Other than filling-up once a year versus twice a month from paychecks, the spending part also isn’t that different than before.
-As an alternative we can set up automatic withdrawals from our investments on a schedule once or twice a month to mimic the “paychecks” behavior.
+Other than filling up once a year versus twice a month from paychecks, the spending part also isn’t that different than when we were working full-time.
+As an alternative, we can set up automatic withdrawals from our investments on a schedule once or twice a month to mimic the “paychecks” behavior.
 We choose not to do that because we think that’s too rigid for us.
-Filling up once a year should work just fine.
+Filling up once a year works just fine.

 Variable Percentage Withdrawal (VPW)

 We like the adaptable nature of this method.
 Every year you take a look at the total portfolio value and then you multiply it by a percentage you look up in a table based on your age and your asset allocation.
 That’s the amount you can spend this year.
 When your portfolio value is up, the amount you can spend goes up.
-When it’s down, you spend less.
+When it’s down, the amount you can spend goes down.
 You don’t automatically ratchet up your spending by inflation every year.

-For instance a 40-year-old using an asset allocation of 70% stocks 30% bonds can spend 4.4% of the portfolio value next year.
-A 50-year-old using an asset allocation of 60% stocks 40% bonds can also spend 4.4% of the portfolio value next year.
-A 60-year-old using an asset allocation of 50% stocks 50% bonds can spend 4.5% of the portfolio value next year.
+For instance, a 40-year-old using an asset allocation of 70% stocks and 30% bonds can spend 4.4% of the portfolio value next year.
+A 50-year-old using an asset allocation of 60% stocks and 40% bonds can also spend 4.4% of the portfolio value next year.
+A 60-year-old using an asset allocation of 50% stocks and 50% bonds can spend 4.5% of the portfolio value next year.

 The tradeoff of this method is that the amount you can spend will fluctuate with the portfolio value.
 It can go down in consecutive years.
 It can also stay down for many years when your portfolio value stays down.
-We’re completely OK with this fluctuation.
-It’s intuitive when the portfolio performs poorly you should cut back.
+We’re OK with this fluctuation.
+It’s intuitive that when the portfolio performs poorly you should cut back.
 You just make your budget fit under the calculated amount.
-It’s like Living Below Your Means all over again.
+It’s just Living Below Your Means — the same way we always did.